-Study the peoples and cultures of Africa, the Caribbean, North and South America, Europe, the Middle East and anywhere peoples of African descent reside.
+Study the civilizations and cultures of Africa, the Caribbean, North and South America, Europe, the Middle East and anywhere people of African descent reside.
 The Africana Studies bachelor’s degree program is interdisciplinary and cross disciplinary, embracing anthropology, art, economics, history, religion, literature, psychology, music, criminal justice, biological sciences, geography, women’s studies, communications, modern languages, political science and many other areas.

 Exploring Diverse Places and Cultures

 Join UNC’s Africana Studies program and discover a world of experiences.
 Our students have been invited to study in Istanbul at Turkey’s top university.
 They’ve researched and presented findings on the Black community of Dearfield, located near Greeley.
-As McNair Scholars, African Studies majors have presented research at undergraduate and professional conferences.
+For those who are McNair Scholars, Africana Studies majors have presented research at undergraduate and professional conferences.
 Where will your journey take you?

 Africana Studies Minor

 This 18-credit minor provides a strong foundation in Africana Studies that will enrich a variety of majors.
 Classes include Introduction to Africana Studies, Survey of Africa and Dynamics of Racism, in addition to a wide selection of electives.

 At UNC, you’ll find a supportive learning environment led by knowledgeable and accessible instructors.
 In addition to being accomplished researchers, our faculty are award-winning educators, dedicated to helping you succeed on your journey.